 I recently again needed to redirect a specific domain to a URL.
 For example redirecting

 I used to run some Docker containers which runs some web servers that redirect HTTP requests to make this work.
-I knew from the beginning that it wasn’t the most elegant or efficient way to do so, but I didn’t have any other idea for that.
-A friend once told me Firebase will do the job, but it’s limited to redirecting to a domain, not a URL, so no.
+I knew from the beginning that it wasn't the most elegant or efficient way to do so, but I didn't have any other idea for that.
+A friend told me Firebase can do the job, but it's limited to redirecting to a domain, not a URL.

-So today I was about to do the same thing (you can see me forked MorbZ/docker-web-redirect to BirkhoffLee/docker-web-redirect today), changed a bit in the repo and when I launched it up.
-All of a sudden when I was dealing with Traefik stuff I thought Traefik could’ve been doing the job for me, if I configured it correctly.
+So today I was about to do the same thing (you can see me forked MorbZ/docker-web-redirect to BirkhoffLee/docker-web-redirect today), changed a bit in the repo and when I launched it up, I thought Traefik could've been doing the job for me, if I configured it correctly.

 After searching around for a bit, some related GitHub issues came up, without the exact solutions.
 My workaround has some benefits:

 - does not need any other program to handle requests, therefore it's efficient